blockchainsllc/usn-mvp/README.md

 By mixing the comfort of home automation platforms, the low cost of the raspberry pi and, the decentralization of blockchain, the Slock.Pi delivers a cutting-edge bridge to the IoT.

-Get some hands-on by following our [Slock Pi guide](https://github.com/slockit/usn-mvp/wiki).
+Get some hands-on by following our [Slock.Pi guide](https://github.com/slockit/usn-mvp/wiki).

 ## [Learn more](https://github.com/slockit/usn-mvp/wiki)
 The wiki exists to guide you through the concepts of our technology, how to use it and what to do in unexpected situations.